Editorial note: This is the second in a series that explores the sculpture of New York’s cemeteries.

-Up on a hill by itself is the Annie Bliss Titanic Victims Memorial, sculpted by Robert Aitken, the creator of one of the pediments on the Supreme Court, who won the chance to design it in a sculpture competition (a common avenue for commissions in the early 20th century).
-It was completed in 1917 and dedicated to all victims of 1912 disaster.
+Up on a hill by itself is the Annie Bliss Memorial, sculpted by Robert Aitken, the creator of one of the pediments on the Supreme Court, who won the chance to design it in a sculpture competition (a common avenue for commissions in the early 20th century).

 Across from the Bliss Memorial is that to Ida and Isador Straus who both perished on Titanic, and a funeral barge carved by Lee Lawrie rests solemnly above their name before a structure designed by James Gamble Rogers accessed by gates created by Samuel Yellin.
 Isador was an owner of Macy’s and also served as a US Congressman before he and his wife were lost to the ocean, with Ida’s body never having been recovered.